mayank3aj3769/Machine-Learning-Projects/README.md

 ## Machine-Learning-Projects

-# Academic projects covering various ML algorithms .
-Proejects are meant only for academic reference
+# Academic projects covering various ML algorithms.

+Projects are meant only for academic reference.

 1- Logistics Regression implementation for text classification using NumPy.
    * Spam vs Ham text messages on UCI dataset